Like most of us, you were probably drawn to trading at least partly due to the potential to generate income or grow your capital.

 In the beginning, working at the fund was something of a dream come true.
 I couldn’t believe that I was really here in this world of high finance, being paid to research and trade – the very things I’d freely given all my spare time to for years!
 Upon entering that world, I assumed that everyone who inhabits it would know the things I know and would be able to do the things that I could do.
 But it quickly became apparent that this is simply not the case.
 Sure, there are some firms out there that are literally on the bleeding edge of the latest technologies, like artificial intelligence and even quantum computing.
 But there are also a lot of firms out there who don’t have a handle on the brave new world of big data and machine learning, and who are at grave risk of becoming irrelevant as a result.
 It seemed to me that the best informed and brightest fund managers were actively seeking to learn about this new world.

-The entrepreneur in me recognized a huge opportunity to provide consulting services to these firms, and working long hours and commuting to the office every day was starting to wear thin (I’ve never been very good at spending time in offices) so I set up Quantify Partners.
-We help out trading firms and fund managers who either have a unique and complex data set they want to better understand or even monetize, or who simply want help building capacity in artificial intelligence, quantitative analytics and big data.
-We are lucky enough to be picky about the projects we take on, which frees me up to spend time with the Robot Wealth community, which is my real passion.
+The entrepreneur in me recognized a huge opportunity to provide consulting services to these firms, and working long hours and commuting to the office every day was starting to wear thin (I’ve never been very good at spending time in offices) so I set up a consulting company, Quantify Partners.
+We helped out trading firms and fund managers who either have a unique and complex data set they want to better understand or even monetize, or who simply want help building capacity in artificial intelligence, quantitative analytics and big data.

-You can read more about my journey from engineer to hedge fund quant to industry consultant on Robot Wealth’s About page.
+You can read more about my journey from engineer to hedge fund quant to industry consultant and back to professional trader on Robot Wealth’s About page.
 People tell me its an interesting story, so check it out if you’re curious.

 Why are you doing this?
 If you know so much about algo trading, why not just sit back and get obscenely rich off the profits?